Table of Contents

 - The #1 Thing To Watch Out For When Choosing An 800 Number Service For Your Business

-- My Top 3 Picks For The Best Rated 800 Phone Service Providers For Businesses (local and 800/toll free)
+- My Top 3 Picks Of The Best Rated 800 Phone Service Providers For Small Businesses (local and 800/toll free)

 - In A Hurry?
 The Main Thing You Need To Know When Choosing A Service: Call Forwarding Service VS. VOIP Phone Provider